 The use of experts is commonplace in Canadian competition proceedings, both in class actions in the civil courts and in reviewable matters before the Competition Tribunal.
 The most common types of experts put forward in competition proceedings are expert economists and industry-specific experts.

-In class actions, experts are used at the certification stage, and would also be used at trial (all price-fixing class actions in Canada to date have settled prior to trial).
-On the certification motion, the plaintiff bears the burden of demonstrating some basis in fact to show that all members of the class have suffered harm as a result of the alleged criminal conduct.
-This is typically done by way of economic modelling and proposed methodologies by an expert economist.
+In class actions, experts are used at the certification stage, and also at trial.
+On the certification motion, the plaintiff bears the burden of demonstrating some basis in fact to